ozkanpakdil/ozkanpakdil.github.io/_posts/2017-07-29-what-is-this-faq.markdown

 date:   2017-07-29 11:30:30
 categories: google
 ---
-"What is this" is an application uses amazon rekognition service to find out what pictures holds.
+"<a href="https://play.google.com/store/apps/details?id=com.mascix.whatisthis">What is this</a>" is an application uses amazon rekognition service to find out what are the picture contents.